Jonasstody/MarketMingle-Analytics/README.md

 # MarketMingle-Analytics

+"Demystify the Market: Your Path to Effortless Company Comparisons!"

 Webversion available under: https://marketmingleanalytics.streamlit.app

 For optimal use and to take advantage of all functonalities please run the streamlit application locally on your machine.
 To achieve this follow these steps: